15 Common Backyard Birds You Should Know

 4. American Robin

-Often considered a harbinger of spring, robins are actually year-round residents in most of the U.S. They eat mainly insects, so in the winter, they disappear into forests where they dig under bark for their meals.
+Often considered a harbinger of spring, American robins are actually year-round residents in most of the U.S. They eat mainly insects, so in the winter, they disappear into forests where they dig under bark for their meals.
 As soon as the ground thaws in the spring, they reappear in yards everywhere, foraging for worms and bugs.

 5. Ruby-Throated Hummingbird